Shorter quantum circuits via single-qubit gate approximation: Relative norm equations

 \section{Relative norm equations}

-As explained in \sec{approx-solutions}, each solution to point enumeration gives rise to a relative norm equation, which is solved to complete a solution to some approximation problem.
+In Section \ref{sec:approx-solutions}, we explain how each solution to point enumeration gives rise to a relative norm equation, which must be solved to complete a solution to some approximation problem.
 In this section, we provide a general approach for solving such relative norm equations.

+We begin by giving a brief overview of the approaches to the relative norm equation problem stated below, which has been studied in the circuit synthesis literature:

-Specifically, we are interested in solving the following problem. \begin{prob} Let $K$ be a totally real number field with extension $L=K(i)$, such that $i^2=-1$.
+\begin{prob} Let $K$ be a totally real number field with extension $L=K(i)$, such that $i^2=-1$.
 Let $O_K$ and $O_L$ be the respective integer rings.
 Given $r$ from $O_K$, compute $m$ from $O_L$ such that $mm^\ast = r$, or determine that no such $m$ exists. \end{prob}

+In \cite{Selinger,RossSelinger2014}, the above problem is solved for $K=\mathbb{Q}(\sqrt{2})$ by relying on the Euclidean algorithm in $\mathbb{Z}[e^{i\pi/4}]$.
+The algorithm is polynomial time, assuming access to a factoring oracle.
+In \cite{KliuchnikovMaslovMosca2013}, the authors rely on a more general approach to solving the relative norm equation problem, which is available in the PARI/GP software package and is based on S-units.
+In \cite{Kliuchnikov2015b}, an algorithm that works for a wide range of number fields is described.
+The algorithm is shown to be polynomial time, assuming access to a factoring oracle, and works for number fields with a non-trivial class group.
+Although the exposition in \cite{Kliuchnikov2015b} is very technical, we provide here a simplified version of a similar algorithm that works for the special cases common in practice.

+In our analysis of Clifford+T and Clifford+$\mathrm{\sqrt{T}}$ gate sets, we find that we need to solve a more general problem than Problem \ref{prob:rel-norm}.
+Otherwise, we would miss some of the solutions to the circuit synthesis problems we consider.
+This subtlety is addressed in a gate-set specific way for Clifford+T in \cite{Ross2015,KliuchnikovMaslovMosca2013}.
+Here, we provide an approach that generalizes to many gate sets and also discuss the reduction of the relevant more general problem to Problem \ref{prob:rel-norm} in Section \ref{sec:rel-norm-shortcut}.
+The reduction holds for Clifford+T and Clifford+$\mathrm{\sqrt{T}}$.

+Next we review the solution to \cref{prob:rel-norm} and some simplifying assumptions.
 Note that for this problem to have a solution, it is necessary (but not sufficient) that $r$ is totally positive in $O_K$ i.e. $\sigma_k(r)>0$ for all homomorphisms from $K$ into $\r$ \cite{cohen1993course}.
 From now on we assume this is the case.

 The algorithm for solving norm equations given here (\algo{rel-norm}) takes advantage of a number of properties specific to the examples of $L$ and $K$ that we consider.
 In particular, we look at fields $L$ and $K$ which are Galois fields, and whose rings of integers are principle ideal domains.
 For more general gate sets, Algorithm 7.5.15 of Cohen \cite{Cohen2012} gives a method for solving relative norm equations, covering both Galois and non-Galois extensions.
 We use the method from \cite{Kliuchnikov2015a} and justify that for the fields we consider a solution to a relative norm equation can be found in polynomial time given factoring oracle.
 Examples of fields $K$ and $L$ of interest to us are provided in~\tab{gates} (\sec{approx-solutions}).
 Our approach to solve \problem{rel-norm} uses common properties of these fields, which are captured in the following definition. \begin{dfn}[Common properties of relevant fields] Let $i$ be such that $i^2 = -1$.
 We define $K$ and $L=K(i)$ as fields having the following properties: \begin{enumerate} \item $L/K$ is a cyclic Galois extension, \item $O_K$ and $O_L$ are principal ideal domains, \item $[O_L^\times : WO^{\times}_K]=1$ or $2$, where $W$ is the group of roots of unity in $L$, \item $O_L$ is Euclidean with respect to the field norm of $L$ ($O_L$ is \emph{norm-Euclidean}), \item The generators of the unit group of $O_L$ are known, \item Given $u$ a totally positive unit in $O_K$, there exists a unit $w\in O_L$ such that $ww^\ast = u$. \end{enumerate} \end{dfn}